Gerome/AdventOfCode2020/scorekeeper.md

 #   because of this sometimes a score may be 1 or 2 out from what your text editor says
 #   I am correct.
 #
-# To Test: uncomment the keeper checks at the end & compare with Keeper/scorekeeper.test
+# To Test: setup a dummy player dir Keeper/ and set PRODUCTION to a falsy value

+PRODUCTION=1

 tally() {